 It seems so old fashioned, fresh horseradish.
 These days it is very difficult to get your hands on – I do hope that you can find it, or grow your own.
 This sauce, dressing or spread is wonderful, with that real horseradish tang.
 Its far better than wasabi.
 This sauce or spread is so gorgeous when made at home.
 If you are growing horseradish, it can be used fresh, but mostly it is grated and mixed with vinegar to maintain its fresh, spicy taste.

 In these recipes, you can use store-bought horseradish, sold in jars at the supermarket.

 This post contains one of the vegetarian recipes from our first blog which was in existence from 1995 – 2006.
 You can see more of the Retro Recipes series, our vegetarian recipes from that first blog.

-Here are two ways of using horseradish in dressings.
+Here are three ways of using horseradish in dressings.